maryam-aldosari/Morseyam/README.md

 Hello, everyone!

-(CORRECTION: FILE SHOWCASED IN THE VIDEO IS THE READER FILE NOT SENDER, I HAVE ATTACHED BOTH TO THE REPO).

 Thank you for reviewing my project.

-The video above consist of 3 clips:
+The demo video above consist of 3 clips:
   - Demoing the project.
   - The video of the arduinos as the LED flashes when I typed "send_message("python project") in the demo video.
   - A close-up of the hardware and a brief explaination of how it works.